 Floss threaders and super floss are ideal alternatives to traditional waxed floss.
 Here’s how to floss with each type of floss during orthodontic treatment:

 What is the best way to floss with braces?
-One of the best dental floss for braces is the specialized floss threader.
+One of the best dental flosses for braces is the specialized floss threader.
 The floss threader makes it especially easy to reach the spaces between each tooth.

-Here’s how to floss with braces, using a floss threader
+Here’s how to floss with braces, using a floss threader:

 Super floss is essentially a string of floss with a firm end that can be pushed through the teeth.
 Super floss works similarly to a floss threader, except you don’t have to “string” the floss through.
 You simply direct the solid finish of floss underneath your archwire, between your teeth, and floss your teeth as normal.